milvus-io/milvus-docs/site/en/migrate/m2h.md

 ```

 ## Sample Code
-1. Read the data files under **milvus/db** on your local drive, and retrieve vectors and their corresponding IDs from Milvus according to the metadata of the specified collection or partitions:
+1. Read the data under **milvus/db** on your local drive, and retrieve vectors and their corresponding IDs from Milvus according to the metadata of the specified collection or partitions:

 ```
 collection_parameter, version = milvus_meta.get_collection_info(collection_name)